 Trees do bleed, but the reasons for the bleeding vary depending on the tree.
-Some trees, such as dragon's blood and bloodwood trees, are considered "bleeding trees" due to the red sap or liquid inside the trees.
+Some trees, such as dragon's blood (Dracaena draco, USDA zones 10-11) and bloodwood (Tectonia grandis, zones 10-12) trees, are considered "bleeding trees" due to the red sap or liquid inside the trees.
 The other type of bleeding refers to sap secretion in fruit trees.
 Unlike the naturally occurring red sap, when a tree secretes sap it is an indication of an injury called gummosis.

 What Is a Dragon’s Blood Tree?